Dicky-MF/ATH9KFixup/README.md

 - [Pike R. Alpha](https://github.com/Piker-Alpha) for patch
 - [lvs1974](https://applelife.ru/members/lvs1974.53809/) for original source code and idea
 - [chunnann](http://www.insanelymac.com/forum/user/1977171-chunnann/) for writing the software and maintaining it
+- [dickymuliafiqri](https://github.com/Dicky-MF) for change support to only AR9485